techrisdev/Snap/README.md

 ## Known Bugs

-* The Full Disk Access Window on first startup doesn't close
 * Sometimes, the Snippet Expansion doesn't work (for example, if you press the 'o' key in Vim to create a new line)
 * Calculator not showing results with decimal places
 * When a new Setting gets added, the old configuration file becomes invalid